altmann/FluentResults/README.md

 The class Result can be used for typical void methods which have no return value.

 ## Processing a Result
 After you get a Result object from a method you have to process it.
 This means, you have to check if the operation completed successfully or not.
 In other words if the returned Result object is an error or success Result.
-You can distinguish between success and error results with the properties IsSuccess and IsFailed.
+You can distinguish between success and error results with the properties `IsSuccess` and `IsFailed`.

      Result result = DoSomething();